 How to Apply to the School-Based Bondar Challenge

-Applications are accepted on a rolling basis to both semester or year long competition to interested schools.
-The deadline for submissions is 20:00 hours EST May 31st, 2018 to be considered for the next School-Based Bondar Challenge competition.
+Applications are accepted on a rolling basis to both semester or year-long competition to interested schools.
+The application form will be updated by August for the upcoming school year.

 The Foundation will confirm receipt of your application.
-Notice of Acceptance to deliver the program will be issued as soon as possible after receipt.
-To receive the school kit and password to the online teacher’s toolkit, a cheque or money order for $130 must be received within 10 days of the Notice of Acceptance.
-Upon receipt of the fee, your password for on-line access to the Bondar Challenge toolkit will be issued to identified school leader.
+Notice of Acceptance to deliver the program will be issued as soon as possible after receipt, along with an invoice for the program.
+To receive the school kit and password to the online teacher’s toolkit, a cheque or money order for the amount stated in the invoice must be received within 10 days of the Notice of Acceptance.

 If some unforeseen event forces The Foundation to cancel or postpone the acceptance, you will receive a full refund of your registration fee; however, The Foundation cannot be held responsible for any related costs.

-If a camp registers persons with disabilities to participate in the Bondar Challenge, appropriate judging criteria will be applied.
+If a school registers persons with disabilities to participate in the Bondar Challenge, appropriate judging criteria will be applied.

 Please send an email to The Roberta Bondar Foundation Bondar Challenge